dimitri-nicolo/calico/networking/multiple-networks.md

 #### Create a new network

-Create a new network using the Multus **NetworkAttachmentDefinition**, and set the following required field to, `"type":"calico"`.
+Create a new network using the Multus **NetworkAttachmentDefinition**, and set the following required field to `"type":"calico"`.

 ```
 apiVersion: "k8s.cni.cncf.io/v1"